-THE SECRET TO A GREAT ADVENTURE
+THE SECRET TO ULTRA EVENTS

-During any multiday adventure (and training), people walk!
-To be the best athlete you can be, you have to be comfortable with walking, slowing down and resting!
+During any ultra event (and training), people walk!
+To be the best ultra athlete you can be, you have to be comfortable with walking, slowing down and resting!
 You'll encounter plenty of hills on your adventures, walking and slowing down can be a great way to preserve energy and avoid tired legs.